Do not have an account?

 Amount payable as income tax and surcharge shall not exceed the total amount payable as income-tax on total income of Rs.
 1 crore by more than the amount of income that exceeds Rs.
 1 crore

-Following deductions will be available to a taxpayer opting for the New Tax Regime u/s 115BAC (1A):
+Deductions available to a taxpayer opting for the New Tax Regime u/s 115BAC (1A) of Income Tax Act, 1961:

 Nature of Property